-When a Youth Connections Advocate from Raise the Future took over the responsibility of finding a connection for Dakota, she had very little to work with.
-Dakota’s biological dad’s side of the family ignored all previous efforts for reunification.
-As for his mother’s side of the family, they yelled and threatened the family recruiter who reached out to them.
-All this dedicated family recruiter wanted to know was who would be willing to be in Dakota’s life?
+When a Youth Connections Advocate from a local nonprofit took over the responsibility of finding a connection for Dakota, she had very little background information.
+Dakota’s biological father’s family ignored all previous efforts for reunification.
+His mother’s side of the family responded with aggressive threats.